About PreventHer

 Breast Cancer Advocate

-From Uganda, Flavia is a mother of 3, she came to the USA in 2019.
-Strong and Hard worker, Flavia wants to encourage mothers to breastfeed their babies.
-She believes that Breastfeeding can give your baby a healthy start also can lower the breast cancer risk.
-She said “I always breastfeed my kids”.
+Flavia is a mother of 3 from Uganda.
+She came to the USA in 2019.
+Strong and a hard worker, Flavia wants to encourage mothers to breastfeed their babies.
+She believes that breastfeeding can give your baby a healthy start and can also lower the risk of breast cancer.
+She says, “I always breastfeed my kids.”